stackbit-projects/shrivallabh-253f9/content/pages/index.md

       value: images/4.jpg
       relativeUrl: true
 layout: advanced
-excerpt: 'A though experiment to capture the unadultarated '
+excerpt: 'A though experiment to capture the unadulterated '
 ---